First year university students are provided with an opportunity to develop mathematical

-- Understand and explain a variety of mathematical structures that do not involve infinite processes and limits.
+- Understand and explain a variety of mathematical structures that do not involve infinite

 - Solve systems of linear equations.